wangywUST/wangywust.github.io/index.md

 layout: homepage
 ---

-## About Me

-I am an Assistant Professor at the Department of Computer Science at [University of California, Merced](https://www.ucmerced.edu/).
-I am leading [UC Merced NLP Lab](https://wangywust.github.io/ucmnlp).

 ## Recruiting

 **Recruiting Ph.D. students and (remote) research interns.** I’m actively looking for students at all levels interested in large language models' research.
 If you are interested, please feel free to email me.<br>